devlanger/EmployeeManagement/Readme.md

 -[x] Add roles and authorization to add employees and give salaries -[ ] Refresh roles after user update
 -[ ] Rewrite identity to mediator and api
+-[ ] Host application in docker container on GitHub pages -[ ] Use GitHub Actions to automatize deployment to pages